Tadeusz Kuchar

 Tadeusz Kuchar (13 April 1891, in Kraków – 5 April 1966, in Warsaw) was a Polish athlete, footballer, swimmer, ice-skater, skier, sports official.
 Born into a sporting family, he was the brother of Wacław Kuchar.

-For most of his life he was strongly connected with the team of Pogoń Lwów, where he played midfield.
-He was co-founder of the Polish Olympic Committee.
-Occasionally, in the years 1923, 1925 and 1928 he held the post of coach of the Poland national team.
-Also, he was the first director of the Polish Track and Field Association and in 1945-1946 was the director of the Polish Football Association.
+For most of his life he was strongly connected with the Pogoń Lwów football club, where he played midfield.
+He was a co-founder of the Polish Olympic Committee.
+Occasionally, in the years 1923, 1925 and 1928 he served as the coach of the Poland national team.
+He was also the first director of the Polish Track and Field Association and in 1945-1946 was the director of the Polish Football Association.

-He fought in the World War One in Austro-Hungarian artillery.
+He fought in World War I in Austro-Hungarian artillery.
 He fought in the Polish-Ukrainian War and the Polish-Soviet War as an artillery officer.
-He retired from the military in the rank of major.
-He kept his rank in spite of Poland becoming communist.
+He retired from the military with the rank of major.
+He retained his rank despite the communist takeover of Poland.